 Negating the “Management by Crisis” Scenario!

-Typically, a result of lack of resources, every industry manager has had the experience and every manager looks forward to the crisis coming to a swift and economic conclusion.
+Typically, Management by Crisis or Reactive management, is a result of lack of resources, every industry manager has had the experience and every manager looks forward to the crisis coming to a swift and economic conclusion.
 So how do we avoid or reduce the occurrence of situations which envelop us, sometimes overwhelming, and make our day and the lives of our clients easier and be more proactive.

 Let’s Set the Scene.

 When we first started out, “back in the day”, if there was a problem in the building, be that building a commercial or a residential apartment building, the manager, whom was in his office indulging in card games on his MS win 98 office computer, or in a “Chat room” when Internet was 28.8 K dial up, would typically receive a phone call when something went wrong.
 The phone call would be from a cranky tenant, or owner, whom has an important person stuck in the lift, or their air conditioning was too hot, or too cold, or both (don’t laugh, it’s happened).

 The process, which we called “management by crisis”, used an alarm system, which didn’t always work.
 The system was based upon the occupants finding the problem, interrupting their day, finding the building manager’s phone number, and making the call.
 Hence, the problem had now become a crisis!
 Why, a crisis?
 Because nobody likes to complain, so by the time an occupant was ready to complain, they were already cranky.
 The Building Manager was hammered, because they was seen as been reactive as opposed to being proactive.

 Lets’ move forward in time to the current day and we have all this wonderful technology which can do things for us, including all this social media which keeps us accountable and responsible.
 Technology provides so many opportunities to make our lives, and the lives or our building occupants, so much easier.
 So how can we use this to make the day better and our lives easier?

 Making the Technology Work for Us